-Each OCGT unit converted will produce approximately 80 MW additional capacity Therefore, an additional 9 \times 80 MW increase in capacity (approximately 720 MW total) is foreseen from the OCGT to CCGT conversion.
-The total nominal capacity of the Ankerlig Power Station will therefore increase to approximately 2 070 MW.
+Conversion of the units to CCGT is undertaken to increase cycle thermal efficiency.
+It is estimated that each converted unit will produce approximately 80 MW additional capacity, i.e. approximately 50% more than a standard OCGT unit.
+Therefore, a maximum of an additional 5 x 80 MW (400 MW in total) increase in capacity is foreseen from the OCGT to CCGT conversion.
+The total nominal capacity of the Gourikwa Power Station will, therefore, be 1 150 MW.